Halloween II (1981 film): Music

 Carpenter composed and performed the score with Alan Howarth, who had previously been involved in Star Trek: The Motion Picture (1979), and worked with Carpenter on several projects including Escape from New York (1981), Halloween III: Season of the Witch (1982), Christine (1983), and Prince of Darkness (1987).
 The film's score was a variation of Carpenter compositions from Halloween, particularly the main theme's familiar piano melody played in a compound 5/4 time rhythm.
-The score was performed on a synthesizer organ rather as well as a piano.
-One reviewer for the BBC described the revised score as having "a more eerie, gothic feel."
+The score was performed on a synthesizer organ rather than a piano.
+One reviewer for the BBC described the revised score as having "a more gothic feel."
+The reviewer asserted that it "doesn't sound quite as good as the original piece", but "it still remains a classic piece of music."

-The film featured the song "Mr. Sandman" performed by The Chordettes, which would later be featured in the opening scenes of Halloween H20: 20 Years Later.
+The film featured the song "Mr. Sandman" performed by The Chordettes, which would later be featured in the opening scenes of Halloween H20: 20 Years Later (1998).
 Reviewers commented on the decision to include this song in the film, calling the selection "interesting" and "not a song you would associate with a film like this."
 The song worked well to "mimic Laurie's situation (sleeping a lot), [making] the once innocent sounding lyrics seem threatening in a horror film."
-Another critic saw the inclusion of the song as "inappropriate" and asked, "What was that about?"

 Post-production

 The film was principally edited by Mark Goldblatt.
 Skip Schoolnik, an editor who had simultaneously been commissioned to edit the television cut for the original Halloween, was invited by Carpenter and Hill to view the cut of Halloween II at the time.
 Schoolnik and Carpenter spent a weekend editing Goldblatt's cut of the film, ultimately excising around 14 minutes.
 During this editing process, Carpenter realized that an unresolved plot hole was present: It was unclear as to how Michael Myers was able to track Laurie to the hospital.
-To resolve this, Carpenter shot a sequence featuring a young boy walking on the street with a portable radio playing a news broadcast concerning the murders and Laurie's whereabouts; as the boy walks along, he accidentally bumps into Michael, and resumes walking.
-According to Warlock, Carpenter also shot the close-up footage of Michael's burning body shown at the film's conclusion, as well as the murder sequence of Anne Bruner, a teenage girl who is killed by Michael early in the film.
+To resolve this, Carpenter shot a sequence featuring a young boy (Lance Warlock) walking on the street with a portable radio playing a news broadcast concerning the murders and Laurie's whereabouts; as the boy walks along, he accidentally bumps into Michael, and resumes walking.
+According to Warlock, Carpenter also shot the close-up footage of Michael's burning body shown at the film's conclusion, as well as the murder sequence of Alice Martin (Anne Bruner), a teenage girl who is killed by Michael early in the film.

 Release

-To advertise Halloween II, Universal printed a poster that featured a skull superimposed onto a pumpkin.